perrybutler/astral/README.md

 ![](https://thumbs.gfycat.com/GrossAgileHippopotamus-size_restricted.gif)

 Once I had a prototype canvas engine working I decided to take things to the next level by doing the Breakouts project and carrying over the inspector/editor ideas from the previous work.
 The last image shows the custom async loader/modules.
+The graphics used here are public domain.

 ----